anmaurer/ProjectBotany563/notebook-log.md

 ```

 ## Parsimony Tree Calculations
---> I chose the first 10 UCE files (2 through 12) from the data set to make trees for
+--> I chose the first 10 UCE files (2, 3, 6, 7, 8, 9, 11, 13, 14, 15) from the data set to make trees for

+## Set working directory in terminal then open R

 ### Installing neccessary packages
 ```